jamirawan/dox/Laravel/sail.md

 ---
 # Sail

-Sail is the `drush` or `wp-cli` equivalent for Laravel which is a light-weight CLI. `sail` is store in `docker-compose.yml` in the project root.
+Sail is the `drush` or `wp-cli` equivalent for Laravel which is a light-weight CLI. `sail` is stored in the `docker-compose.yml` in the project root.

 ## Install